 State law AS 29.20.380 provides that the municipal clerk shall “administer all municipal elections.”
 The clerk acts as the supervisor of elections and organizes and runs the election.
-Municipal elections typically take place once a year on the first Tuesday in October, although a municipality may have a different day established by ordinance.
+In Alaska, most municipal elections take place once a year on the first Tuesday in October; however, municipal elections do not necessarily need to be on this day and some municipalities have a different day established by ordinance.

-The Alaska constitution and state statutes allow local governments a great deal of flexibility in how elections are conducted.
-State law does, however, require that a governing body prescribe rules for conducting an election (AS 29.26.010).
-To conduct a successful election, the clerk should be aware of specific duties regarding the election as prescribed by your local ordinances, Alaska Statutes Title 29 (Municipal Government) and Title 15 (Election Code).
+The Alaska Constitution and state statutes allow local governments a great deal of flexibility in how they conduct their elections.
+State law does, however, require that a governing body prescribe rules for conducting an election (see AS 29.26.010).
+To conduct a successful election, the clerk should be aware of specific duties regarding the election as prescribed by your local ordinances, Alaska Statutes Title 29 ('Municipal Governmen't) and Title 15 ('Elections').

-Municipal clerks have a lot to do to ensure a well-run election and preparing months ahead of time will save major headaches.
+Municipal clerks have a lot to do to ensure a well-run election and should begin preparing for the election months ahead of time to prevent problems.
 An election calendar is a very useful tool as election preparations occur.
-The sample election calendar can, and should, be modified according to local municipal code.
+The sample election calendar provided below can, and should, be modified according to local municipal code.
 The tasks identified on the calendar are more detailed than this website provides and you are encouraged to download the Excel Sample Election Calendar and the Plain English Guide to Elections, found in the Additional Resources section below, for more specific information.
-It is recommended to begin preparations 90 days before an election, for an October election that would mean starting the process in early July.
-While that may seem too early, new clerks and election workers have come to appreciate the extra time.
+It is recommended to begin preparations 90 days before an election; for an October election, that would mean starting the process in early July.
+While that may seem too early, new clerks and election workers have come to appreciate the extra time this timeline advises.

 The clerk is responsible for: obtaining the master voter registration lists from the Division of Elections; reviewing candidate eligibility; preparing and printing the election ballots, absentee voter documents, and personal representative documents; preparing and posting the election notices; administering absentee voting; appointing and training election judges; and preparing the polling place.